The Ultimate Guide to Project Management

 Old-School Task Management Methods

 - To-do lists: Still incredibly effective.
-Especially if you complement them with PM software that gives every team member their individual to-do list, and allows them to collaborate on tasks.
+Especially if you compliment them with PM software that gives every team member their individual to-do list, and allows them to collaborate on tasks.

 Visual and Modern Task Management Methods